Colombia wants to pick up pace as talks with FARC rebels resume

 “Instead of a lot of rhetoric, we are starting with concrete proposals to discuss,” said lead rebel negotiator Ivan Marquez.
 “We want to arrive quickly at an understanding.”

-In a joint communiqué at the end of the last round on December 21, the two sides said the talks were being held “in an atmosphere of respect and constructive spirit,” but in separate comments it was clear that major differences must be overcome.
+In a joint communique at the end of the last round on Dec.
+21, the two sides said the talks were being held “in an atmosphere of respect and constructive spirit,” but in separate comments it was clear that major differences must be overcome.

 De la Calle said then that Colombia’s political system and economic model were not being negotiated, but Marquez responded that achieving peace “without a doubt requires changes to the model of society and the anti-democratic political system that in the end is responsible for shameful inequality and exclusion that characterize the Colombian regime.”